Dengie

 Dengie /ˈdɛndʒiː/ is a scattered village and civil parish in the Maldon district of Essex, England.
 It is about 2 + 1/2 mi of the nearest town (and railway station), Southminster, on the slightly higher ground to the north of Dengie Marshes.
 Dengie nature reserve is about 3 mi to the north-east.
 At the 2021 census the parish had a population of 116.
 The parish shares a grouped parish council with the neighbouring parish of Asheldham.

 It gives its name to the Dengie peninsula and hundred and to the Dengie Special Protection Area.

 The place-name "Dengie" is first attested in a manuscript of between 709 and 745, where it appears as Deningei.
 It appears as Daneseia in the Domesday Book of 1086.
-The name means "Dene's island" or "the island of Dene's people".
+The name may mean "Dene's island" or "the island of Dene's people".
+Alternatively, it may derive from Old English Dænninga + ēg, "marshland occupied by the Dænningas-folk", Dænningas being a demonym based on dænn ‘woodland pasture for swine’.
+However, Margaret Gelling has noted that dænn is unlikely to appear in placenames in Essex, usually being restricted to the Weald area of Kent and Sussex.
+Instead, this element may derive from denu in its archaic sense of "low, flat space", referring to the nearby now-reclaimed marshlands.

 The 14th-century church of St James is the parish church.

 Dengie Flats, offshore, was used as a bombing and strafing range by the RAF and USAAF during the Second World War, and also attracted many crash-landing aircraft bound to or from the nearby RAF Bradwell Bay airfield.

 Between 1942 and 1945, Dengie was also the site of a 10-cm Coast Defence radar station used to warn of enemy ships, low-flying aircraft and doodlebugs.

 Dengie Marshes were once used to film an episode of Doctor Who.